wenhaoliu-academic/wenhaoliu-academic.github.io/_pages/pcb.md

 ---
-## Compact Metasurface Control Board
+## Acoustic Transmitter Board 🔊
+*First attempt at a powerful acoustic amplifier for our MetaScatter experiments.
-*Programmable acoustic metasurface controller for adaptive underwater communication.*
+Supports external devices and serves as a robust transmission front-end for adaptive underwater communication.*

 <div style="position:relative;width:100%;padding-top:56.25%;"> <!-- 16:9 -->
   <iframe